 We work with many contractors and subcontractors before a project begins, helping make certain that the proper notices are provided to homeowners or others, including:

-We will also see that your lien is properly recorded within 4 months of the completion of work, so that you receive proper priority in any claims against the property owner, the general contractor (if you are a subcontractor), or the owner's lender.
+We will also see that your lien is properly recorded within four months of the completion of work, so that you receive proper priority in any claims against the property owner, the general contractor (if you are a subcontractor) or the owner’s lender.

-It is crucial that you follow the notice and filing requirements under the Mechanics Lien laws.
-These are critical elements, essential to your ability to protect your rights and collect under a Mechanics Lien.
-If you believe your property rights are at risk, do not delay.
-Contact a Mechanics Lien attorney today.
+It is crucial that you follow the notice and filing requirements under the mechanics lien laws.
+These are critical elements, essential to your ability to protect your rights and collect under a mechanics lien.
+If you believe your property rights are at risk, do not delay in obtaining legal representation.

 Contact Attorney Matthew S. Payne

-We offer a consultation to every client.
-To set up an appointment, Contact The Payne Law Office, Chartered, or call us at 773-467-8991 or toll-free at 888-827-3077.
-We are conveniently located near the courthouses in Skokie, Rolling Meadows and Maywood, as well as the Daley Center.
-We accept Visa, MasterCard, American Express and Discover.
+We offer a consultation to clients in Chicago and throughout Illinois.
+To set up an appointment, contact The Payne Law Office, Chartered, or call us at 773-467-8991 or toll free at 888-827-3077.
+We are conveniently located on the near Northwest Side, with easy access to the courthouses in Skokie, Rolling Meadows and Maywood, as well as the Daley Center.
+We accept Visa, Mastercard, American Express and Discover.